eliudsaj/alx-pre_course/0x01-git/README.md

-the read me is not empty
+the read me is updated